The American Political Science Review (APSR) is lead by a team of twelve co-editors from many institutions across North America:

 - Sharon Wright Austin, Professor of Political Science, University of Florida

-- Michelle L. Dion, Associate Professor of Political Science, McMaster University
+- Michelle L. Dion, Professor of Political Science and Senator William McMaster Chair in Gender and Methodology, McMaster University

 - Clarissa Rile Hayward, Professor of Political Science, Washington University in St. Louis